anirbansaha1986/odoo-assignment/README.md

     database: <database>
 ```

+**_Note: If you would like to specify external IP of the Ingress Controller, provide it in the following format: x.x.x.x.nip.io_**

-After that, run the following command to install the application:
+5. After that, run the following command to install the application:

 ```
 helm install --namespace <application-namespace> <application-name> .
 ```

-You can also provide the connection credentials directly in your command:
+You can also provide the connection credentials directly in your command without editing the _values.yaml_ file:

 ```
 helm install --namespace <application-namespace> \
   --set odooDB.credentials.user=<user> \
   --set odooDB.credentials.password=<password> \
   --set odooDB.credentials.database=<database> \
+  --set odooApp.ingress.host=<ingress-controller-dns-name> OR <ingress-controller-public-IP> \
   <application-name> .
 ```

-5. Check details about your release:
+6. Check details about your release:

 ```
 helm status -n <application-namespace> <application-name>